vedala/kalyanv_blog/_posts/2019-05-23-tutorial-a-basic-data-pipeline.md

 ## Data Source

-To find datasets that I could use for my demo data engineering project, I started with a simple Google search and found
+To find datasets that I could use for my demo data engineering project, I started with a simple internet search and found [this post](https://www.springboard.com/blog/free-public-data-sets-data-science-project/) among several useful hits.
-[this post](https://www.springboard.com/blog/free-public-data-sets-data-science-project/)
-among several useful hits.